-2.2 If the student accepts the option to proceed with an informal managed resolution process, the Investigator and the Dean of Students shall promptly confer with the Professor regarding implementing the student's approved academic adjustment.
-In conferring with the Professor, the Investigator and the Dean of Students shall respect the privacy of the student regarding his or her disability and will not disclose to the Professor what the student's disability is Once approved the Professor.

-the student's disability is.
-Once approved, the Professor

-must promptly and immediately implement a student's approved academic adjustments, upon notice.
-If the Professor has questions or concerns about how to properly implement the approved academic adjustment, the Investigator and the Dean of Students will guide the Professor in implementing the adjustment.
+2.2 If the student accepts the option to proceed with an informal managed resolution process, the Investigator and the Assistant Director of Student Services shall promptly confer with the Professor regarding implementing the student's approved academic adjustment.
+In conferring with the Professor, the Investigator and the Assistant Director of Student Services shall respect the privacy of the student regarding his or her disability and will not disclose to the Professor what the student's disability is.
+Once approved, the Professor must promptly and immediately implement a student's approved academic adjustments, upon notice.
+If the Professor has questions or concerns about how to properly implement the approved academic adjustment, the Investigator and the Assistant Director of Student Services will guide the Professor in implementing the adjustment.

-In the event that the Professor disagrees with the student's approved academic adjustments, an interactive process will be engaged between the student, professor, Office of Student Services, and the Dean of Students to determine any appropriate changes to the students' approved academic adjustments.
-Students denied a requested accommodation may appeal the decision through the University's informal and formal dispute resolution process.
+In the event that the Professor disagrees with the student's approved academic adjustments, an interactive process will be engaged between the student, professor, Office of Student Services, and the Assistant Director of Student Services to determine any appropriate changes to the students' approved academic adjustments.
+Students denied а requested accommodation may appeal the decision through the University's informal and formal dispute resolution process.
 AUHS has adopted and published grievance procedures providing for appropriate dueprocess procedures and for prompt and equitable dispute resolution.
-If the Professor continues to dispute the appropriateness of an accommodation for a particular course, the Investigator and the Executive Director of Student Affairs will refer the disagreement to the Provost.
-The Provost will confer with the Investigator and the Executive Director of Students Affai regarding an alternate accommodation, or agree that no accommodation is appropriate. or agree that the current approved academic adjustment is to be honored by the Professor.
+If the Professor continues to dispute the appropriateness of an accommodation for a particular course, the Investigator and the Executive Director of Student Services will refer the disagreement to the Provost.
+The Provost will confer with the Investigator and the Executive Director of Students Services regarding an alternate accommodation, or agree that no accommodation is appropriate, or agree that the current approved academic adjustment is to be honored by the Professor.
 The professor is legally obligated to provide the approved academic adjustments to the student until the interaction and appeal process to change them have been completed.
 The student is not responsible for managing disagreements between the administration and a Professor regarding the appropriateness of an approved academic adjustment.
 The results of the determination by the administration will be memorialized in an Optional Informal Resolution Agreement that is sent to the student.
 If the student accepts the proposed informal resolution, the matter will be closed.
 The Professor shall sign the Optional Information Resolution Agreement, if accepted by the student, affirming that the Professor will abide by its terms and implement all approved adjustments.
 The Investigator will follow up with the student within 30 calendar days of acceptance of the Optional Informal Resolution Agreement to see if there have been new incidents or retaliation for making a complaint.